CT Scans: An Important Medical Innovation

 A CT scan exposes one to low doses of ionizing radiation.

 Even the smallest amount of radiation exposure can initiate genomic instability and genomic damage, or “RIGDI”.
-Damaged or unstable cells left unrepaired or repaired incorrectly can lead to mutations into abnormal cells, which may become cancerous or lead to other serious medical conditions.
+Damaged or unstable cells left unrepaired or repaired incorrectly can lead to mutations in abnormal cells, which may become cancerous or lead to other serious medical conditions.

-F3 research validates the safety and efficacy of AmiGuard CT for the protection and repair of human cells exposed to low dose ionizing radiation.
+F3 research validates the safety and efficacy of AmiGuard CT™ for the protection and repair of human cells exposed to low-dose ionizing radiation.
 Our research concludes that substantial protection can be achieved at 80-90% of the current FDA-approved dose of amifostine.